ricardoquadros/tests4share/README.md

         number of protons in the initial atom and the protonTarget and the neutronTarget represent the number of protons and neutrons in the desired atom.
 Return a list of strings

+    * org.examples.tests.CapitalizeWords
+        - The method takes 4 parameters, protonStart and neutronStart represent the